 Interestingly, when the scores are amalgamated, the highest scores are drinking water fountain and more tables/benches in the park within lighting along river side walk and lighting around the circuit coming in 3rd and 4th respectively.

-Lighting along the Riverside route and also around the circuit scores highly in terms of increasing likelihood if use of the park and also in term of being considered a priority for the park.
+Lighting along the Riverside route and also around the circuit scores highly in terms of increasing likelihood of use of the park and also in terms of being considered a priority for the park.
 The issue of lighting is one that is based in amenity rather than a perception of an issue with security with 86% of saying they feel safe in the park.

 Small additional play improvements such as Pétanque/Boules area, net climbing area, mini football goals the table tennis table are all higher in being most likely to use, but are considered less of a priority for resources in the park.
 A shelter and lighting for the skatepark come in low in terms of scores, but this could be a consequence of the lack of respondents in the principle users age range, but could also be considered that this facility in the park is suitable as is and there is no desire to grow or improve this facility further.